How To Help Someone With Anxiety

 • Chest pains

-How to help someone who is experiencing anxiety disorder-related symptoms
+How to help someone with anxiety

 Often, one of the most fundamental things you can begin doing for a person who lives with an anxiety disorder is asking them what they need from you at the moment.
 Perhaps they just need you to be there with them.
 Maybe they need you to hold their hand.
+This approach can significantly help someone with anxiety.

 They may need practical help for their anxiety symptoms, too, such as help working out a complex problem they don't know how to solve, which could be contributing to their overwhelm.

 You can help by taking this time to listen to them actively.
+Active listening is an essential part of how you help someone with anxiety.

-Validating their feelings
+Validating their feelings and their personal space

 When you notice your loved one displaying anxiety disorder-related symptoms, you might focus on approaching them with a sense of care and positivity.
 You might also let them know you recognize possible signs of anxiety and then begin a dialogue about them, which can possibly validate their feelings and experiences.
+These actions can help someone with anxiety feel understood and supported.

-Encouraging them to get treatment
+Encouraging them to get treatment for anxiety

 When your loved one is experiencing symptoms of an anxiety disorder, it may be difficult to resist trying to “fix” things.
 Because of the general nature of anxiety disorder symptoms, even the most well-meaning people may unwittingly make anxiety worse rather than better.
+Knowing what to avoid can help someone with anxiety more effectively.

-Here are some tips to give your friends and peers a better overall experience in times of difficulty with anxiety symptoms:
+Here are some tips to give your friends and peers a better overall experience in times of difficulty with anxiety symptoms.

-Don’t force them to talk to you
+Allow discretion: Don’t force them to talk to you about anxiety

 Fear can be one of the most prevalent symptoms of an anxiety disorder, and pushing someone to express their feelings before they’re ready can not only make things worse for them—but may also damage your relationship.
 Speaking comfortably about their uneasiness and fear may require guidance from a professional.
 You might wait to address their experiences until you are confident in your approach.

-Don’t minimize their distress.
 Consider avoiding downplaying the distress they might be feeling.
 Telling someone living with an anxiety disorder that they're overreacting might worsen things, and it may sour your relationship with them.
 After all—their thoughts and feelings can be genuine to them, as yours are to you.
 When you deny them, you might seem to be rejecting your loved one and their experiences.

 Don’t tell them to “just calm down”

 It can be important to remember that generally speaking, no one chooses to live with an anxiety disorder and that if they could calm down easily, they probably would.
 Acting like the symptoms are not a big deal or giving a command to “calm down” can place even more stress on the person experiencing anxiety disorder-related symptoms, possibly leading to worsening symptoms.
+Especially after an episode like a panic attack, it’s important to offer compassionate care and support.

-Don’t tell them what they should do
+Don’t tell them what they should do about their anxiety

 Don’t say you understand if you don’t